We’re honored to announce that the couple behind A Journey Away, a bilingual French-English travel blog, has nominated us for the Liebster Award!

 R: The Thar Desert in India.
 I was living in Udaipur, and after being around so many people all the time there, being alone out in the desert (well, you never knew if there were people on the other side of the sand dunes, but I didn’t see a soul) felt very peaceful.

-- What’s the funniest thing that’s happened to you while travelling?
+- What’s the funniest thing that’s happened to you while traveling?

 We’re happy to nominate six new travel blogs for the Liebster Award, and we hope you’ll love them, too!